 The options regarding the use of leave with or without pay are only available to employees who accrue leave.
 However, because of the personal financial impact this may have on temporary employees, the university strongly encourages departments to allow employees in temporary positions to make up time missed.
-Departments should work diligently to try to accommodate the allowance of leave and apply consistently throughout the work unit.
+Departments should work diligently to try to accommodate employee solutions and apply consistently throughout the work unit.
 Temporary employees may be allowed to make up missed time, but it is at the discretion of the department, unit or supervisor for which they work.

 What if my department does not have any available make up work time—no hours prior to open or close and no weekend work available?